Guiwoo/nuber-eats-backend/README.md

 - ### Restaurant Create

+  - <b>Create Restaurant</b>

     - Created Dto and check omittype to exclude id,category,owner
     - use PickType instead Omitting on Input
     - Add Category on Restaurant Module can use Category repository
     - Set Create NewRes and set a owner and catoegry

     - Create Decorator for Roles because don't wanna repeat if else a lot
+      - !!Why Decorator ? for typeorm and graphql
       - AllowedRoles => type of enum's key,vaule
       - keyof typeof UserRoles and setMetadata("role",params)
     - AuthGuard Add on Globally
       - AuthModule add AppGuard as provider and useClass "AuthGurad"
       - add On App Module for using AuthGuard
       - Problems "Some query and mutation is public but is Locked by app guard"
         - Using Role decorator instead AuthGuard
         - check authguard can read roles data if is undefined? it means Public
         - on our guard handle if has a roles , roles has data handling retrun true

 - ### Restaurant Read

+  - <b>See Categories</b>
+  - <b>See Restaurants by Category (Pagingation)</b>
+  - <b>See Restaurants (pagination)</b>
+  - <b>See Restaurant</b>

 - ### Restaurant Update

+  - <b>Edit Restauarnt</b>

 - ### Restaurant Delete

+  - <b>Delete Restaurant</b>

+- ### Create Dish
+- ### Edit Dish
+- ### Delete Dish